Samsung/tizen-docs/docs/application/web/guides/tau/notepad.md

    ```

 6. Create the `main.js` file and create a function to close the application.
-   The application is started when the HTML content is ready.
+   The application is started when the HTML content is ready:

    ```
    document.addEventListener('DOMContentLoaded', function() {